 Streetscape and Utility Project FAQs

-The Village of Glen Ellyn is embarking on a once-in-a-generation streetscape and utility project to repair aging infrastructure and upgrade the appearance of Downtown Glen Ellyn.
+The Village of Glen Ellyn is engaged in a once-in-a-generation streetscape and utility project to repair aging infrastructure and upgrade the appearance of Downtown Glen Ellyn.
 The necessary utility construction project provides an opportunity to upgrade the streetscape at the same time.

 The Village of Glen Ellyn needs to make repairs to its aging infrastructure.
 The 100+ year old system has exceeded its useful life.
 There are significant issues with the underground water, sanitary and storm sewer as identified by an independent third-party evaluation.
 Findings from the evaluation include: